devslopes/dwa-templates/coding-team-templates/coding-question.md

 #### Hypothesis or Observations

-- [ What do you think is a reason of the issue? ]
+- [ What do you think might be a reason of the issue? ]

   `Your answer goes here…`

 #### Validation, Debugging Steps and Efforts to Resolve

-- [ Did you check spelling of attributes, elements, methods, arguments? ]

-  `Your answer goes here…`

-- [ Did you check the code in the VSCode IDE W3C Web validator extension or the online W3C validator?
-Y/N. ]

-  `Your answer goes here…`

-- [ Did you fix the validation errors?
-(Y/N) ]

-  `Your answer goes here…`

 - [ What did you try to change in your code to resolve the problem?
 What was the expected result?
 What was the result in fact?
 Add code snippets of the changes you tried and attach screenshots of the result you got for each item of what you have tried. ]